 Two competitions are held each year, in October and in March.
 Applicants will be informed of their results approximately one month after the competition has closed.

 Since 2019-20, a special additional pool of research grants has been given focused on the topic of Sustainability.
-In 2021-22, this award will become the Amrita Daniere Sustainability pool.
+In 2021-22, this award was re-named the Amrita Daniere Sustainability pool.
 A second additional pool will also begin, focused on Social Justice, Anti-Racism and/or Decolonization topics.

 Students may only apply to one pool: the general research pool, the Amrita Daniere Sustainability research pool, or the Social Justice, Anti-Racism and Decolonization pool.
 Students may only receive a one grant per academic year.

 The UTM Dean’s Office will provide up to $500 per student to support undergraduate research initiatives.
 Smaller grant requests are welcome.
 Students are encouraged to put grants received on their resumes/CVs.

 Student stipends or salaries are not eligible for funding.
 Applications for funding to pay for ordinary course-related expenses, for transit to campus, or for funding to recover costs for research projects already completed will not be considered, except for funding to allow students to present papers or posters at conferences based on recently completed student-led research, as noted above.

 Criteria and Guidelines

 Applicants are advised to read the criteria and guidelines in their entirety before completing application forms to ensure that they are following proper procedures and that their submissions contain all of the information requested, including an endorsement by a faculty supervisor.
 Supervisors should read and advise on student applications before submission.